Optimizing superconductivity: from cuprates via nickelates to palladates

-Let us sketch the electronic structures of the above-mentioned materials schematically in Fig.~\ref{Fig:elements}.
+\kh{Let us start by sketching} the electronic structures of the above-mentioned materials schematically in Fig.~\ref{Fig:elements}.
 As is well known, the parent cuprate compounds are charge transfer insulators \cite{Zaanen1985}; Cu-3$d$ and O-$2p$ bands exist at a similar energy level and are strongly hybridized.
 Thus the Hubbard model is justified only as an effective model that mimics the physics of the Zhang-Rice singlet \cite{zhang1988effective}.
 In contrast, the Ni 3$d$-orbital is higher up in energy by $\sim$1\,eV.
 The increased distance to the oxygen orbitals then makes the single-$d_{x^2-y^2}$-orbital description more suitable than for the CuO$_2$ layers in cuprates.
-However, density-functional theory (DFT) calculations \cite{Botana2019,Hirofumi2019,Motoaki2019,hu2019twoband,Wu2019,Nomura2019,Zhang2019,Jiang2019,Werner2019} show that the Ni-$d$ bands of NdNiO$_2$ now partially overlap with the bands of Nd in-between the NiO$_2$ layers, forming pockets around the $A$ and --- depending on the rare earth atom and concentration of doped hole \cite{Si2020,PhysRevB.101.241108,Ryee2019} --- the $\Gamma$ momentum.
-If we replace Ni ($3d$) with Pd ($4d$), the Pd $4d$-orbitals are shifted back down by $\sim$1\,eV, since the larger core charge attracts electrons more strongly and the larger band-width in Pd-4$d$ leads to a stronger $d$-$p$ orbital mixing.
-Indeed, our DFT computations (shown in Supplementary Materials (SM) \cite{SM} Section~I-II) of the crystal and electronic structures of the nickelate NdNiO$_2$ and the palladates NdPdO$_2$, RbSr$_2$PdO$_3$ and $A^\prime_2$PdO$_2$Cl$_2$ show that palladate compounds are somewhere in-between cuprates and nickelates -- with a single-band $d_{x^2-y^2}$ Fermi surface topology.
-Tuning the dispersion and interaction strength in palladates opens so-far untapped possibilities for finding new superconductors with possibly higher $T_{\rm c}$'s.
+However, density-functional theory (DFT) calculations \cite{Botana2019,Sakakibara2020,Motoaki2019,hu2019twoband,Wu2019,Nomura2019,Zhang2019,Jiang2019} show that the Ni-$d$ bands of NdNiO$_2$ now partially overlap \kh{instead} with the bands of Nd in-between the NiO$_2$ layers, forming \kh{the already mentioned} pockets around the $A$ and \mk{$\Gamma$ momentum.}

-In this Letter, we perform a comprehensive study on superconductivity in the single-band Hubbard model, with the objective to harness this possibility.
-Beyond the filling- and interaction-dependence of the one-particle spectrum, recent progress in diagrammatic techniques allows us to analyze material trends in magnetic and superconducting fluctuations: We find that the optimal condition for a large $T_{\rm c}$ is intermediate coupling with a sizable next (third) nearest hoping and low hole doping.
-Combining dynamical vertex approximation (D$\Gamma$A) with first principle calculations, we conclude that some palladates possess the potential for a particularly high $T_{\rm c}$.